fkretlow/figurato/docs/FiguratoMac.md

 FiguratoMac uses precomposed figures instead of OpenType positioning features to bypass [a bug in the Qt framework](https://bugreports.qt.io/browse/QTBUG-69803) that Dorico is built upon.
 That bug prevents the positioning code of the normal version from working correctly. **Don't use Figurato or FiguratoB with Dorico on Mac.
 Do use FiguratoMac instead.**

 #### Portability
 As for how to input figures, FiguratoMac works exactly like Figurato.
-Therefore Dorico projects that were created with FiguratoMac will look the same on Windows if you replace FiguratoMac with Figurato.
+Therefore Dorico projects that were created with FiguratoMac will look the same on Windows if you replace FiguratoMac with Figurato (which you don't need to do because FiguratoMac works on Windows).
 The reverse is not completely true, because FiguratoMac comes with a few limitations:

 - Parentheses and brackets are not supported.
 - Italic figures are not supported.